 Beijing food is famous for its diversity and style.
 Beijing cuisine is unique in China culture because foods from all parts of China can be found there, as well as a huge variety of Western foods.
-No other place in China has a diversity of cuisine that Beijing has.
-Besides food from other areas, Beijing has also been developing its own style of cuisine for almost 5,000 years and come up with some amazing local Beijing foods including the world famous Peking Roast Duck.
+No other place in China has the diversity of cuisine that Beijing has.
+Besides food from other areas, Beijing has also been developing its own style of cuisine for almost 5,000 years and come up with some amazing local Beijing foods including the world-famous Peking Roast Duck.
 Sampling Beijing food in your Beijing tours is like icing on the cake!

 Peking (Beijing) Roast Duck:

-Beijing Roast Duck (also called Peking Roast Duck) is the most famous of all of Beijing culinary dishes.
-With its tempting color, crispy skin, tender meat, and the gorgeous appearance, Beijing Roast Duck is known as one of the best dishes in the world.
-A tour to Beijing is not complete without trying this delicious dish.
+Beijing Roast Duck (also called Peking Roast Duck) is the most famous of all Beijing culinary dishes.
+With its tempting color, crispy skin, tender meat, and gorgeous appearance, Beijing Roast Duck is known as one of the best dishes in the world.
+A tour of Beijing is not complete without trying this delicious dish.
 The most famous two Beijing Roast Duck restaurants are Quanjude and Bianyifang.
 Each has its own method for making Beijing Roast Duck.
 Quanjude roasts its ducks in an open oven.
 The duck is marinated in their special marinade and hung in the oven over a wood fire, so the smoke from the fire can help flavor the meat.
 Date of Pear wood is used, and it takes approximately 40 minutes for the duck to be fully roasted.
-Bianyifang roasts its ducks in a closed oven which uses a straw fire.
+Bianyifang roasts its ducks in a closed oven that uses a straw fire.
 Before being put into the oven, the duck is filled with soup, so that the duck is roasted on the outside, and boiled on the inside, which adds a unique flavor to the duck.

 Manhan Quanxi (Manchurian Han Imperial Feast):